 Udaipur, also known as the City of Lakes is a thoroughly exotic city that is high on culture and tourist activities.
 There are five gorgeous lakes, beautiful green gardens, lovely fountains, impressive palaces & looming forts.
 All this against the backdrop of the grand old Aravallis!
 A number of the old mansions here have been converted into heritage hotels.
 There is a crystal museum, a vintage car museum, an ethnic crafts village and a bunch of havelis and temples with great architectural design quotient.
 When you're in Rajasthan, give Udaipur a shot.
 There's no way you can leave it disappointed.
-Here are our top picks for 6 amazing tourist places to visit in Udaipur:
+This is our list of best tourist places to visit when in Udaipur.

 Udaipur City Palace

 Take a trek back in time at the City Palace at Udaipur; one of the most spectacular architectural feats of Rajasthan.
 Located on the peaceful banks of Lake Pichola, this majestic palace complex, comprising of 11 different palaces, is a hot tourist attraction in Udaipur.
 City Palace has various towers, domes, arches, and a marvellous assortment of courtyards, pavilions, terraces, corridors, rooms and hanging gardens.
 It is surrounded by daunting fortifications and is built of granite and marble.
 Somewhere within the labyrinth of this royal complex, you will find eight marble arches under which the Maharajas used to weigh themselves against the weight of solid gold and silver.
 You will also be able to see an arena where elephant fights used to be staged.
 Though the 11 odd palaces that make up the City Palace complex were built by different rulers, they all still have a strong thread of design running through them like the styles of art, antique furniture, exquisite mirror-work & tile ornamentation.